Statutory Audit Meaning

 - It increases the authenticity and credibility of financial statements as an independent party, i.e., the auditor is verifying the financial statements.

 - It confirms that management has taken due care while delivering their responsibilities.

 - The auditor does not assess and review the 100 % transactions.
-Auditor merely expresses his opinion on the financial statements and data provided to him and at no point gives total assurance.
+Auditor merely expresses his opinion on the financial statements and data provided to him and, at no point, gives total assurance.

-This has been a guide to what is Statutory Audit and its Meaning.
+This article has been a guide to what is the Statutory Audit and its Meaning.
 Here we discuss the example of statutory audit along with advantages and disadvantages.
 You can learn more about accounting from the following articles –